hepplerj/machinesvalley/introduction.md

 As essays, articles, reports, and white papers are produced with research data and visualizations from this project, they will appear below.

+- My book, *Suburban by Nature: Silicion Valley and the Transformation of American Environmental Politics* is under contract with the University of Oklahoma Press and is expected to be published in 2020.
 - "Green Dreams, Toxic Legacies: Toward a Digital Political Ecology of Silicon Valley," *International Journal of Humanities and Arts Computing*, vol. 11, no. 1 (68-85), DOI: [10.3366/ijhac.2017.0179](http://www.euppublishing.com/doi/abs/10.3366/ijhac.2017.0179).

 ### News and Updates